• Skip to primary navigation

 In Panama where aromatic vegetables are incorporated into almost every dish; recipes may also include bell peppers or hot chili peppers as an ingredient in many savory meals giving their Sofrito making it distinctive compared to other types.

-Understanding the nuances between recaito and sofrito is crucial as they are essential ingredients in Caribbean and Latin American cuisines.
+Understanding the nuances between recaito and sofrito is important as they are essential ingredients in Caribbean and Latin American cuisines.

 Both are aromatics that add depth and complexity to dishes, but they differ in their composition.